mcarifio/bashenv/README.md

 local scripts like `start.sh` and `pj`.
 You can add your scripts there as well.
 Generally nothing in `pj/**` is sourced by `.bash_profile` and `pj/bin` is not on `PATH` (except via `direnv`).

 The files in `profile.d/**` are sourced by `~/.bash_profile` on login.
 They define environment variables, add to `PATH` and define many exported bash functions.
-The files follow a naming convention. `${file}.source.sh` files are always sourced. `${command}.guard.sh` files are sourced depending on the "guard", the presences of a command.
-For example, `git.guard.sh` is only sourced if the command `git` is in the PATH.
+The files follow a naming convention. `${file}.source.sh` files are always sourced.
+`${command}.guard.sh` files are sourced depending on the "guard", the presence of a command.
+For example, `git.guard.sh` is only sourced if the command `git` is on the PATH.
 Otherwise it's silently skipped.
-You can think of `*.guard.sh` as the set union of what you might have on your machine.
-But only those with the underlying command installed are used.
+You can think of `*.guard.sh` as the set union of what commands you might have on your machine.
+But only those with the underlying command installed are actually loaded.
 You can always `source ${file}.guard.sh`.
 The guard is then bypassed.
+For example you could source `git.guard.sh` and it would define bash functions like `git.unzip`.
+You could even invoke `git.unzip`.
+But it will fail without the underlying `git` command itself.

-Each `${command}.{guard,source}.sh` file will define an exported function `${command}.session`, for example `git.session`.
-This function is called by `session.start()` and does what `.bashrc` would do.
-Generally this includes sourcing function definitions that are _not_ exported and binding `readline` functions.
-Making these functions makes it easy to to replay what `.bashrc` would do.
-It's also helpful to customize a command all in a single file, e.g. `git.guard.sh`.
+Many `${command}.{guard,source}.sh` files will define an exported function `${command}.session`, for example `git.session`.
+This function is called by `session.start()` and does what `.bashrc` generally does.
+This might include sourcing function definitions that are _not_ exported and binding `readline` functions.
+Session functions makes it easy to to replay what `.bashrc` would do with the added benefit that customizations are concentrated in a single file, e.g. `git.guard.sh`.

 These conventions are a work in progress and subject to change.
 But understanding the layout aids navigation and use.
 Basically you're buying into a slew of global, exported functions loaded when you start a login shell.
 These functions are all exported to subshells.
 Some of the functions follow patterns for later use such as `${command}.session`.
 But the conventions are simple and promote a copy-and-adapt style. `profile.d/_template.sh` provides a good starting place for your scripts, e.g. if you want a guard for the command `foo` you can start with `cp _template.sh foo.guard.sh` and modify `foo.guard.sh`.

-## Hacking
+## <a id="hacking">Hacking</a>

 I use emacs.
 You should use what suits you.
 But it should be emacs.